Online video platform

-An online video platform (OVP), provided by a video hosting service, enables users to upload, convert, store and play back video content on the Internet, often via a private server structured, large-scale system that may generate revenue.
-Users will generally upload video content via the hosting service's wesite, mobile or desktop application, or other interfaces (API).
-An example of an OVP is YouTube.
-The type of video content uploaded might be anything from shorts to full-length TV shows and movies.
-The video host stores the video on its server and offers users the ability to enable different types of embed codes or links that allow others to view the video content.
-The website, mainly used as the video hosting website, is usually called the video-sharing website.
+An online video platform (OVP) enables users to upload, convert, store, and play back video content on the Internet, often via a private server structured, large-scale system that may generate revenue.
+Users will generally upload video content via the hosting service's website, mobile or desktop application, or other interfaces (API), and typically provide embedded codes or links that allow others to view the video content.